Maternity Benefits Without ESIC: Can Employers Deny Paid Leave and Claims?

 Maternity benefits are statutory as per the provisions of the Maternity Benefit Act, 1961.
 For eligibility, a female employee should work for at least 80 days in the previous 12 months before the expected date of delivery.
 Yes, "She will get her wages for the maternity leave period directly from the employer; hence, all statutory contributions including EPF or ESIC need to be paid by the employer."
 Here she will be eligible for paid leave of 26 weeks, and the rate of wages will be the average of the previous 3 months from the beginning of maternity leave.

-Regarding your last question, an employer CAN'T deny the employee from providing maternity benefits like paid leave and reimbursement of maternity claims.
+Regarding your last question, an employer can't deny the employee from providing maternity benefits like paid leave and reimbursement of maternity claims.
 If any employer contravenes the provisions of this Act or the rules made thereunder, he shall be punishable with imprisonment, which may extend to three months, or with a fine, which may extend to five hundred rupees, or with both.
 Hope this information helps you.

 Best Regards, Vijay Singh Raghav